ON THIS PAGE

 Even if the lead pipe is fully replaced, lead can still exist inside other plumbing fixtures.
 Due to these concerns, the AWWA recommends post-construction testing to determine if lead is still present.

-The property owner will be sent a test kit to check the water quality 3 months after the full or private-side lead service line replacement.
-The property owner will be provided with instructions on how to carefully collect water samples and how to send the sample back to the lab for analysis.
-Following analysis, the property owner will receive a letter with their results.
+The homeowner will be sent a test kit to check the water quality 3 months after the full or private-side lead service line replacement.
+The homeowner will be provided with instructions on how to carefully collect water samples and how to send the sample back to the lab for analysis.
+Following analysis, the homeowner will receive a letter with their results.

 Lead Service Line Process Summary